seek4science/seek/tech/install-production.md

-If you have problems with requiring a sudo password during the RVM steps - first setup RVM and ruby-1.9.3 as a user with sudo access, and repeat the steps as the www-data user.
+If you have problems with requiring a sudo password during the RVM steps - first setup RVM and ruby-1.9.3 as a user with sudo access, and repeat the steps as the `seek` user.
 This means the required packages should then be installed.
 At the time of writing this guide this shouldn't be necessary.

+## Set up an RVM alias

+To make switching Ruby versions easier in the future, you should create an "alias" using RVM.

+Create one with the current supported Ruby version for SEEK (2.7.5 at time of writing).

+    rvm alias create seek ruby-2.7.5

+In the future, you can re-run this command with a different Ruby version to switch the version used by SEEK, without having to change any configuration files.

 ## After you have installed SEEK